Last updated: May 3, 2026

 - Ask for the denial in writing: You need the exact reason, the date, and whether you can fix missing documents before the deadline.

-- If it is a local freeze problem: Call the county or city office named on the denial and ask whether you can cure missing proof of age, residency, or ownership, or whether you must reapply next cycle.
-Local review rules vary.
+- If it is a local freeze problem: Call the county or city office named on the denial.
+Ask whether you can fix missing proof of age, residency, or ownership, or whether you must reapply next cycle.

-- If the real issue is the assessment or tax process itself: Ask the State Tax Commission ombudsman at 573-526-8259 how to raise a fairness or process concern.
+- If the real issue is the assessment: Ask the STC ombudsman at 573-526-8259 how to raise a fairness or process concern.

 - Keep copies of everything: Save tax receipts, postmarks, confirmation emails, and notes of every phone call.